Kubelka–Munk theory

 While Kubelka entered this field through an interest in coatings, his work has influenced workers in other areas as well.
 In the original article, there is a special case of interest to many fields is "the albedo of an infinitely thick coating".
 This case yielded the Kubelka–Munk equation, which describes the remission from a sample composed of an infinite number of infinitesimal layers, each having a_{0} as an absorption fraction and r_{0} as a remission fraction.
 The authors noted that the remission from an infinite number of these infinitesimal layers is "solely a function of the ratio of the absorption and back-scatter (remission) constants a_{0}/r_{0}, but not in any way on the absolute numerical values of these constants".
 (The equation is presented in the same mathematical form as in the article, but with symbolism modified.)

 While numerous early authors had developed similar two-constant equations, the mathematics of most of these was found to be consistent with the Kubelka–Munk treatment.
 Others added additional constants to produce more accurate models, but these generally did not find wide acceptance.
 Due to its simplicity and its acceptable prediction accuracy in many industrial applications, the Kubelka–Munk model remains very popular.
 However, in almost every application area, the limitations of the model have required improvements.
 Sometimes these improvements are touted as extensions of Kubelka–Munk theory, sometimes as embracing more general mathematics of which the Kubelka–Munk equation is a special case, and sometimes as an alternate approach.

-Paints
+Paint colors

-In the original article, there are several special cases important to paints that are addressed, along with a mathematical definition of "hiding power".
-Hiding power is the ability to hide the surface of an object.
+In the original article, there are several special cases important to paints that are addressed, along with a mathematical definition of hiding power (an ability to hide the surface of an object).
 The hiding power of a coating measures its ability to obscure a background of contrasting color.
 Hiding power is also known as opacity or covering power.

 In the following, R is the fraction of incident light that is remitted (reflected) by a coated substrate under consideration, R_{g} is the remission fraction from the substrate alone, R_{c} is the remission fraction from the coating, R_{∞} is remission fraction of an infinitely thick layer, $T$ is the fraction of incident light transmitted by the sample under consideration, and X is the coating thickness.